 In a medium bowl, combine 1/2 the traditional pesto with a generous pinch of salt and pepper.
 Pat the salmon fillets dry, add to the pesto mixture and gently toss to coat.

 Return the frying pan to a medium heat with a drizzle of olive oil.
-Add the salmon to the pan, skin-side down, and cook for 3-4 minutes on each side (depending on thickness), or until just cooked through.
+Add the salmon to the pan, skin-side down, and cook until just cooked through, 3-4 minutes each side (depending on thickness).
+TIP: You can serve salmon slightly rare in the centre.

 Divide the sweet potato fries, pesto salmon and buttery greens between plates.
 Spoon the remaining pesto over the salmon and serve with the lemon wedges.
-TIP: For the low-calorie option, don't serve with the remaining pesto.
+TIP: For the low-calorie version, omit the remaining pesto.